electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 apps often use the preload script to set up inter-process communication (IPC) interfaces to pass arbitrary messages between the two kinds of processes.

-In the next part of the tutorial, we will be learning how to use Electron's APIs to provide a more native feel to your application.
+In the next part of the tutorial, we will be showing you resources on adding more functionality to your app, then teaching you distributing your app to users.

 <!-- Links -->